ESFP

 ESFPs at their best

-People love ESFPs, and ESFPs love people.
-They’re most likely incredibly social and outgoing, and know exactly what people need in the moment.
-In fact, ESFPs tend to live life in the moment.
+People love ESFPs—and ESFPs love people.
+They’re likely incredibly social and outgoing, and they tend to know exactly what others need in the moment.
+In fact, they often live in the moment.
 They love trying new things, taking trips, and experimenting with different majors or careers.

-ESFPs thrive when in a group.
-They love to share experiences with other people, whether it’s in their personal lives or in their work environment.
+People with ESFP preferences tend to thrive when they’re in a group.
+They love to share experiences with other people—whether in their personal lives or their work environment.

 Potential development areas for ESFPs

-ESFPs have a lust for life, and they often get distracted by new things, which can cause them to abandon their existing obligations.
-It’s difficult for ESFPs to stay focused or commit to any one path, which can give them a reputation as being flighty or unreliable.
+ESFPs have a lust for life.
+They often get distracted by new things, causing them to abandon existing obligations.
+It can be difficult for ESFPs to stay focused or commit to any one path, which may give them a reputation for being flighty or unreliable.

 ESFPs and stress

-ESFPs feel stressed when they have committed plans or too much structure, because they like to be adaptable and spontaneous.
-They don’t like being forced to make decisions, and they feel stressed when others analyze their thoughts or behaviors.
-Things like data and financials tend to overwhelm ESFP personality types, and abstract information or concepts can cause them to feel stress in the workplace.
+They don’t like being forced to make decisions, and they may feel stressed when others analyze their thoughts or behaviors.
+Things like data and financial information tend to overwhelm ESFPs, and abstract information or concepts can cause them to feel stress at work.

-- To avoid disappointing others or overexerting yourself, create a schedule that allows for plenty of free time.
+- Set a schedule.
+To avoid disappointing others or overexerting yourself, create a rough schedule that allows for plenty of free time.